erjank/teaching/practices.md

 learners to finish with.
 Then I remove the most complex part (that I actually want them to write) and make that the last exercise.
 Then remove the second most complex part, which is the penultimate exercise.
-And so on, until I’ve removed one of the easiest parts I want them to write.
-Any remaining code is boilerplate which I don’t want them to write, and that forms the starting file(s) which I give out.
-(You could say that ideally this is blank, but often you just have some stuff you need, e.g. import statements or helper functions, which you need to give them but which you’re not going to get them to write.
+And so on, until I've removed one of the easiest parts I want them to write.
+Any remaining code is boilerplate which I don't want them to write, and that forms the starting file(s) which I give out.
+(You could say that ideally this is blank, but often you just have some stuff you need, e.g. import statements or helper functions, which you need to give them but which you're not going to get them to write.

-FIXME: Relatedly, we use a principle “Never a blank page” for our work, on the basis that blank pages are intimidating, whereas modifying some existing code is more realistic and gives some initial structure.
-Obviously there’s a tension here, as giving existing code increases cognitive load and learners can get distracted trying to understand it all.
+FIXME: Relatedly, we use a principle "Never a blank page" for our work, on the basis that blank pages are intimidating, whereas modifying some existing code is more realistic and gives some initial structure.
+Obviously there's a tension here, as giving existing code increases cognitive load and learners can get distracted trying to understand it all.